 - For sensitive issues, request interview questions ahead of time.
 Without rehearsing your answers word for word, it is a good idea to prepare your ideas and responses to difficult questions that may come up.

 - Clothing for TV.
 For cameras, wear comfortable clothes in solid shades and a minimum of jewelry or anything else that might distract the viewer's eye.
 Dark colours are best.

 During the interview

 - State important facts first and remember your key points.
-Use examples.

 - Speak in conversational terms, be brief and non-technical.
 Keep in mind that 10-second sound bites are the building blocks of TV news stories.
-Too many "ums" and "aahs" will make your voice clip unusable.

 - Never speak off the record and assume that everything you say from the moment the conversation starts could be quoted.
 Correct the record if the reporter has wrong information.